selected solo exhibitions

 This recent exhibition was part of DT100, the Dylan Thomas Centenary Festival.
 It included works dating from 1994 to 2014 (paintings, photocollages, photographs and an etching and aquatint) which were triggered by my residence in the poet’s childhood home at 5 Cwmdonkin Drive in 1993-94.
 It was opened by Professor Peter Stead, president of the international Dylan Thomas Prize, who had opened my 1998 solo exhibition.
 BBC Wales Today filmed an item with me at the exhibition and at Cwmdonkin.
 Hilly Janes, the daughter of the artist Alfred Janes and the author of ‘The Three Lives of Dylan’ (2014), did an ‘in conversation’ session with me about my art at the museum in front of a live audience.

 2005 ‘Time + Place’, Rhondda Heritage Park Gallery, Trehafod

 2004 ‘Time + Place’, Oriel y Bont, University of Glamorgan, Trefforest, Pontypridd

 These two venues hosted my exhibition which was a part of my PhD by portfolio ‘Placing Zobole’ and which examined the relationship between time and place.
 It focused upon parts of Wales and Italy in which I have lived or visited repeatedly or imagined.
 The Welsh locations included the Afan Valley and Swansea.
 The Italian ones included Florence and Rome.
-It was opened at the university by Professor Dai Smith, then Pro Vice-Chancellor, now Chair of the Arts Council of Wales.
+It was opened at the university by Professor Dai Smith, then Pro Vice-Chancellor, and subsequently Chair of the Arts Council of Wales.
 He had opened the 1991 ‘Thomas Twice’ exhibition of works by me and my father at the Trehafod gallery.

 1998 ‘Patria’, Glynn Vivian Art Gallery, Swansea